 The rigorous steps the JCPS cluster is taking to root out gender-based violence is the adoption of zero-tolerance towards rape, violation of the rights of lesbian, gay, bisexual, transgender and intersex people and other forms of violence towards women and children.

-The Ndabezitha Project with the National Prosecuting Authority (NPA) trains traditional leaders and clerks of the Court in domestic-violence matters in rural areas.
-This includes the development of a safety tool and intersectoral statistical tool by the NPA and the Department of Justice and Constitutional Development (DoJ&CD).
+The Ndabezitha Project with the NPA trains traditional leaders and clerks of the Court in domestic-violence matters in rural areas.
+This includes the development of a safety tool and intersectoral statistical tool by the NPA and the DoJ & CD.

 The Protection from Harassment Act, 2011 (Act 17 of 2011), is the first specific legislation to address sexual harassment in the Southern African Development Community (SADC) region.
 The essence of the Act is to provide a quick, easy and affordable civil remedy in the form of a protection order for incidences of stalking.
 The legislation arose out of a SALRC investigation into the legal framework governing stalking and domestic violence.

 A key component of the Act is that it seeks to cover all forms of stalking, not just that involving people engaged in a relationship.